Chinese Language

 The common usage of “Chinese” usually refers to Mandarin, but other well-known dialects in North America include Cantonese, Minnan (Taiwanese), and Hakka.

-Chinese is by far the most widely spoken language in the world.
-In addition, it’s the fastest-growing language in the world, in both numbers of speakers and economic value.
-Over a billion people learn it as their first language.
-It is no wonder that Chinese translation is one of the most demanded services in the Asian languages segment.
+Chinese is by far the most widely spoken language in the world, so it is not surprising that one of the most demanded services in the localization industry is to translate Chinese into English or vice versa.
+It is often referred to as “mandarin translation” or “mandarin chinese”.
+Over a billion people learn it as their first language and it is no wonder that Chinese translation is one of the most demanded services when it comes to professional translation services.

 If you feel it is time to improve your time-management and pay more attention to your clients